hardisj/erinsaudiocorner/content/english/loudspeakers/Monoprice_MM3.md

 ## Parting / Random Thoughts

 Much better performance than the Monoprice DT-3.
-Still, not very smooth response even with the port stuffed.
+Still, it's pretty bad.
+Even with the port stuffed.
 My advice is to stuff the port which will resolve the peaky nature on the LF and help tame the mid-frequency resonances.
 Turn the speaker to about 10 or 20 degrees off-axis and put the speaker below ear level to help make the high-frequency more neutral.
 Most likely, this is how this speaker will be used anyway given it is a desktop speaker.

 <br>
 <br>